Paulaner Housing

 Client: Bayerische Hausbau Competition, first prize

 Caruso St John Architects won this commission for housing in the south of Munich in an invited competition organised by the city.
 The project was part of the redevelopment of the Paulaner Brewery site, where several architects designed parts of the master plan.
-The 36,000 m² new building on Welfenstrasse provides three hundred apartments for both private sale and social tenants, along with a crèche, kindergarten and retail units on the ground floor.
+The 36,000 m² building on Welfenstrasse provides three hundred apartments for both private sale and social tenants, along with a crèche, kindergarten, and retail units on the ground floor.
+A second building on Falkenstrasse provides two-hundred-and-ten mixed tenure apartments and a supermarket, arranged around a central courtyard.
+The project was done in collaboration with Munich-based Steidle architects, with each practice designing a separate part of the two developments.

 Drawings